byterubpay/kovri-site/kovri.i2p/README.md

 Feel free to contact us with any questions regarding translation, page-creation, content, markdown, jekyll, html/css, or anything else.
 Again, you can reach us at the #kovri-dev IRC channel.

-Thank you for being a part of, and contributing to, the Monero community.
+Thank you for being a part of, and contributing to, the ByteRub community.
 This coin is all the stronger for your help.